noddde

 The sample shows both consistency modes side by side:

 • RoomAvailabilityProjection is registered as a domain projection.
-The engine runs it synchronously during command dispatch, so the view is always up to date before the command handler returns.
+The engine runs it synchronously during command dispatch, so the view is always up to date before the decide handler returns.
 Queries against it reflect the current write-model state.

 • GuestHistoryProjection and RevenueProjection are also registered projections but use InMemoryViewStore — illustrating that consistency level is a persistence choice, not a projection design choice.